Pune–Miraj–Londa line: Electrification

 The electrification of the Pune–Miraj–Londa line is under progress as of 2022.
 The branch line Miraj–Kolhapur was electrified in 2019.
 The Pune–Miraj line was electrified in 2022.
 Miraj–Londa line electrification is in progress.
 The branch line Lonand–Phaltan is also being electrified.

 Speed limit

 The main-line and the branch lines are classified as 'Group D' lines, and the speeds are limited to 110 km/h.

 Loco sheds

 Pune diesel loco shed houses 175+ locos.
 These include WDM-2, WDM-3A, WDM-3D, WDG-3A, WDP-4D and WDG-4 locos.
 Pune trip shed houses WAP-4, WAP-5, WAP-7, WCAM-2/2P, WCAM-3 and WCAG-1 locos.
 Pune has one trip shed for WDS-4 shunters.

-Major Stations
+Major stations

-Major cities in Western Maharashtra such as Pune, Satara, Sangli and Miraj lie on the Pune–Miraj–Londa line while Kolhapur is connected by a branch line to Miraj.
+Major cities in Western Maharashtra such as Pune, Satara, Karad, Sangli and Miraj lie on the Pune–Miraj–Londa line while Kolhapur is connected by a branch line to Miraj.
 In Karnataka, Belgaum is the major city which lies on the Pune–Miraj–Londa line.